24 °F / -4 °C

 Thanks to back migrations to more densely populated western coast, Greenland's southeastern coast was deserted for another 200 years and the region was not settled until late 18th century, with the village of Tasiilaq surviving as the only constant settlement in the 19th century.
 Population increased, dispersing over a few villages in the area.

-Tasiilaq is among the fastest-growing Greenland towns, with migrants from smaller settlements and towns reinforcing the trend.
-Along with Nuuk, it is the only town in Sermersooq municipality to exhibit stable growth patterns during the last decades.
+Tasiilaq is among country's fastest-growing towns, with migrants from smaller settlements and towns reinforcing the trend.
+Along with Nuuk, it is the only town in Sermersooq to exhibit stable growth in the last decades.

 Tasiilaq cruise terminal